Despite some high-profile battles with invasive tui chubs, Diamond Lake remains one of the crown jewels among family trout lakes in Oregon.

-Rainbows survive the winters well and trout up to 12 pounds are once again being caught in this large and beautiful lake high in the Cascade Mountains in the upper North Umpqua River drainage east of Roseburg.
+Rainbows survive the winters well and it’s not all that uncommon for anglers to catch trout tipping the scales at 12 pounds or better in this large and beautiful lake high in the Cascade Mountains in the upper North Umpqua River drainage east of Roseburg.

-ODFW switched Diamond Lake to year-round fishing in 2013, creating a new opportunity in Oregon for wintertime ice fishing when conditions allow.
+ODFW switched Diamond Lake to year-round fishing in 2013, creating a new wintertime opportunity for Oregon ice fishing when conditions allow.
 Anglers should be cautious and not fish at times when the ice is not solid enough to safely walk on the lake.

 Motors are allowed but there is a 10-mph speed limit on the lake.